alexmond/spring-boot-config-json-schema/README.md

 ### Using as REST API Endpoint

-To expose the JSON schema via a REST endpoint (similar to Swagger API docs), first add the following dependency to your `pom.xml`:
+To expose the JSON schema via a REST endpoint (similar to Swagger API docs), add the following dependency to your `pom.xml`:
 ```xml
         <dependency>